nasa/smd-open-science-guidelines/README.md

 This repository does not establish policy requirements related to SMD funded activities.
 While the guidance described here is compliant with [SPD-41a: Scientific Information Policy for the Science Mission Directorate](https://science.nasa.gov/spd-41), it may not be comprehensive or complete, and there may be other ways in which to comply with existing or future agreements or requirements not described here.
 For requirements related to scientific information on SMD-funded activities, please see [SPD-41a](https://science.nasa.gov/spd-41), NASA policies, and/or any requirements in the solicitation or agreement associated with the activity.

-This repository includes guidelines, best practices, and examples of Open Science, and this repository does not include requirements related to SMD funded activities.
-While these practices are compliant with [SPD-41: Scientific Information policy for the Science Mission Directorate](https://science.nasa.gov/science-red/s3fs-public/atoms/files/Scientific%20Information%20policy%20SPD-41.pdf), they may not be comprehensive or complete, and there may be other ways in which to be compliant with existing or future agreements or requiements not described here.
-For requirements related to scientific information on SMD-funded activities, please see the [SPD-41: Scientific Information policy for the Science Mission Directorate](https://science.nasa.gov/science-red/s3fs-public/atoms/files/Scientific%20Information%20policy%20SPD-41.pdf), NASA policies, and/or any requirements in the solicitation or agreement associated with the activity.

 This repository will be updated as new information becomes available.